-Today’s lesson on how NOT to parent comes courtesy of the NSW Police and this rather shocking image of a couple’s failed attempt to make their own baby car seat for their tot.
+Today’s lesson on how NOT to parent comes courtesy of the NSW Police and an image of a couple’s failed attempt to make their own baby car seat for their tot.

 Do NOT try this at home.
 In fact, don’t try it anywhere.